 "EITC is a tax benefit for working people and their families and it allows more dollars to flow into our community.
-It's money workers can use for groceries, rent, utilities and other bills” said [Enter spokesperson's name].
+Workers can use the money for groceries, rent, utilities and other bills” said [Enter spokesperson's name].
 “We want workers who may qualify for EITC to have all the information they need to get the EITC and get it right.”

 Join the millions who received the EITC.
-In 2016, the credit returned about $65.6 billion dollars to 26 million workers.
+In 2022, the credit returned about $64 billion dollars to 31 million workers.
 [You may want to localize this statistic by using your state's information] The amount of EITC varies by income, family size and filing status.
-It can mean up to 506 dollars in EITC for people without a qualifying child, and up to $6,269 for those with three or more qualifying children.
-On average EITC adds 24 hundred dollars to refunds.
+It can mean up to $560 dollars in EITC for people without a qualifying child, and up to $6,935 for those with three or more qualifying children.
+On average, EITC adds $2,043 to refunds.

-With the exception of some who receive certain disability income, you must work for someone, or run your own business or farm to qualify for EITC.
-Workers who made less than $53,505 should see if they qualify for EITC using the EITC Assistant tool at www.irs.gov/eitc.
-This 2016 tax year version of this tool is available January 2017.
+Except for some who receive certain disability income, you must work for someone, or run your own business or farm to qualify for EITC.
+Workers who made less than $59,187 should see if they qualify for EITC by visiting www.irs.gov/eitc.

 But, make sure you get the right amount of credit due you.
 If you have someone prepare your return, make sure to bring the following to your preparer: